Yep, that’s it. See that photo up there? ^

 But those who escaped a 9-5 always have bigger plans.
-They end up starting hostels, restaurants, tour companies, online businesses, freelance careers, or other entrepreneurial ventures that gel with their skillset.
+They end up starting hostels, restaurants, tour companies, online businesses, freelance careers, blogs, or other entrepreneurial ventures that gel with their skillset.
 They find ways to build travel into their life and their career.
 And while part of this is probably due in part to business skills learned in their corporate life, I suspect most of it is due to a vicious motivation to maintain their freedom and avoid a return to the 9-5 at all costs.

 It’s because we’ve been in the cubicle.
 We know what it’s like.

 That’s why we make sure we never have to go back.

 When I look back at the moment I finished my last university exam, it was a strange time in my life.
 I was so relieved that it was over, but it was also filled with uncertainty.
 I already had a signed job contract for the following year, but I had no idea what I actually wanted from life.
 Accounting career?
 Entrepreneur?
 Marriage?
 It was all a big unknown.

 In that sense, a 9-5 was probably the best thing that could’ve happened to me.
 It gave me time to think and plan, to experience the corporate world, and build a strong foundation financially.
 It also allowed me to determine a clearer picture of what I did and didn’t want from life.
 It wasn’t enjoyable, but it was beneficial in many ways and definitely set me off in the right direction.